TITLE 8 SOCIAL SERVICES

 (4) Under federal law, TANF funds may be transferred into the social services block grant and the child care development block grant.
 Benefits provided to individuals from these transferred funds are no longer characterized as TANF funds and do not count against the lifetime limits.

-C. Excluded from the term limit count: Any month in which an adult or minor head of household receives NMW or tribal TANF cash assistance or services while residing in Indian country, as the term is defined in 18 U.S.C. subsection 1151, and where at least 50 percent of the adults are not working, shall not be counted toward the lifetime limit.
+C. Excluded from the term limit count: Any month in which an adult or minor head of household receives NMW or tribal TANF cash assistance or services while residing in Indian country, as the term is defined in 18 U.S.C. subsection 1151, and where at least fifty percent of the adults are not working, shall not be counted toward the lifetime limit.

 D. Extension of the term limit due to hardship: Up to twenty percent of the population of TANF participants to whom the term limit applies may be waived from the 60-month term limit based on hardship or being battered or subjected to extreme cruelty.